El Sitio (website)

-El sitio was a Latin internet portal founded in 1997, by Roberto Vivo-Chaneton and Roberto Cibrian-Campoy.
-Founded in Argentina, El Sitio was considered one of the principal Spanish language internet companies of the late 1990s dot-com boom.
+El Sitio was a Latin-American internet portal founded in 1997, by Roberto Vivo-Chaneton and Roberto Cibrian-Campoy.
+Founded in Argentina, El Sitio was considered one of the principal Spanish language internet companies of the late 1990s dot-com bubble.

 Company history

 El Sitio went public on Nasdaq under symbol LCTO on December 10, 1999, in an IPO consisting of 8,200,000 common shares at a price of $16 per share.

 During the .com bust of the 90s, El Sitio lost almost all of its market value on Nasdaq.